 Note: for more information on PIES data read this more recent article.

-In the entire automotive aftermarket, including specialty parts and accessories, branded replacement parts and private label replacement parts, there are approximately 6 to 7.5 million base part numbers.
-(What’s a “base” part number?
-A part number that doesn’t explode to thousands of additional SKUs via different colors or shapes, for example, automotive carpeting.)
+In the entire automotive aftermarket, including specialty auto parts and accessories, as well as branded replacement parts or private label replacement parts, there are approximately 6 to 7.5 million base part numbers.
+What’s a “base” part number?
+A part number that doesn’t explode to thousands of additional SKUs via different colors or shapes.
+An example would be automotive carpeting, where one part may come in black, gray, blue, etc.

 This 6 to 7.5 million number includes what you might think of as the “SEMA market” as well as the “Auto Care Association (formerly AAIA) market.”
-Filter the 6 to 7.5 million part numbers down to just the specialty parts and accessories aftermarket and it drops to between 2 and 3 million part numbers, although there will always be some gray area separating a “specialty part” from a “replacement part.”
+Filter the 6 to 7.5 million part numbers down to just the specialty parts and accessories aftermarket and it drops to between 2 and 3 million part numbers, although there will always be some ambiguous gray area separating a “specialty part” from a “replacement part.”
 For example, when does a spark plug cross over from an OEM replacement to a performance product?
+It can also be ambiguous when an OEM Tier 1 supplier sells the same OEM part to the aftermarket under the manufacturer’s brand instead of the OEM brand.
 Lots of gray…

 About 50% of those 2 to 3 million parts fit one or more specific year, make or model vehicle application and in some cases they fit a specific submodel, engine or transmission.
 The other 50% are universal-fit parts for nearly anything like valve stem caps, or parts that fit nothing like tools or wax.